EERE SETO Postdoctoral Research Award 2018

 The Energy Efficiency and Renewable Energy (EERE) Postdoctoral Research Awards are intended to be an avenue for significant energy efficiency and renewable energy innovation.
-The EERE Postdoctoral Research Awards are designed to engage early career postdoctoral recipients in research that will provide them opportunities to understand the mission and research needs of EERE and make advances in research topics of importance to EERE Programs.
-Research Awards will be provided to exceptional applicants interested in pursuing applied research to address topics listed by the EERE Programs sponsoring the Research Awards.
+The EERE Postdoctoral Research Awards are designed to engage early career postdoctoral recipients in research that will provide them opportunities to understand the mission and research the needs of EERE and make advances in research topics of importance to EERE programs.
+Research Awards will be provided to exceptional applicants interested in pursuing applied research to address topics listed by the EERE programs sponsoring the Research Awards.

-Possible Disciplines: Behavioral Economics, Applied Economics, Computer Science, Social Science
+Possible Disciplines: Economics, Computer Science, Business Management

 The emergence of new big data tools can revolutionize how solar technologies are researched, developed, demonstrated, and deployed.
 From computational chemistry and inverse material design to adoption, reliability, and correlation of insolation forecasts with load use patterns, data scientists have opportunities to dramatically impact the future scaling of solar energy.

 EERE's Solar Energy Technologies Office (SETO) is seeking to support postdoctoral researchers to apply and advance cutting-edge data science to drive toward the national solar cost reduction goals.

 - Novel analysis of Green Button (smart meter) and PV performance data with the Durable Module Materials (DuraMAT) Consortium;

 - Power system planning and operation modeling to better understand the performance of solar generation assets on both the transmission and distribution grid;

 - Quantification of direct and total system cost and benefits of distributed energy generation and storage; especially as related to reliability and resiliency;

 - Data analytics for prediction of solar generation and PV system performance;